-{\bf Cultural resilience in social networks.} Sociology has become a pioneer and early adopter of social network analysis.
-The first example known to us is an analysis of a friendship network in a school class of year 1880-81 that was made using mixed-methods by the German primary school teacher Johannes Delitsch~\cite{Heidler2014relationship}.
+{\bf Cultural resilience in social networks.} Sociology was initially a leader and an early adopter of social network analysis.
+The first example of such an analysis focused on a friendship network in a primary school class of 1880-81 and was conducted by the German teacher Johannes Delitsch using mixed methods ~\cite{Heidler2014relationship}.
 A more advanced approach, similar to modern social network analysis and called {\it sociometry}~\cite{Moreno1938statistics}, is discussed in Ref. \cite{Freeman2004development}.
-This approach was used to analyze interactions of the inmates in a prison \cite{Moreno1932application}.
-However, the significant barrier to overcome was the issues of data collection, which was laborious, imprecise, and prone to misinterpretations of results.
-The breakthrough came in the 1990s from internet and wireless-based interactions.
-They provided easily collected datasets scalable to millions and even billions (e.g., Facebook) of members.
-The network analysis has become a gold mine for social scientists.
-It opened also network analysis to statistical physics, including novel applications of classic Ising model~\cite{Newman1999scaling,Aleksiejuk2002ferromagnetic,Slanina2003nalaytical} and new network models~\cite{barabasi2016network}.
-Alternative approaches developed in a new branch of {\it computational sociology} use agent-based computer simulations \cite{borgatti2009network, peng2015collective}.
-All these development revolutionized the sociology \cite{lazer2009life}.
+This approach was used to analyze the interactions among inmates in a prison \cite{Moreno1932application}.
+However, data collection issues posed a significant barrier to sociometric analyses.
+Data collection was laborious and imprecise, and the results were prone to misinterpretation.
+A breakthrough came in the 1990s when internet and wireless-based interactions became widespread.
+These interactions provided easily collected datasets that were scalable to millions and even billions (e.g., Facebook) of members.
+Network analysis has become a gold mine for social scientists.
+It has also opened network analysis to statistical physics, including novel applications of the classic Ising model~\cite{Newman1999scaling} and newer network models~\cite{barabasi2016network}.
+Alternative approaches developed in a new branch of study called {\it computational sociology} use agent-based computer simulations \cite{peng2015collective}.
+Together, these developments have revolutionized sociology \cite{lazer2009life}.

-Social analyses demonstrate that the network structure can enhance or weaken the network's survival resilience.
-For instance, communities in a social network play a vital role in its resilience \cite{magis2010community, berkes2013community}.
-Their strengths and dynamics are closely related to the amount of social capital accumulated by the community members \cite{aldrich2015social, cox2011like, mayunga2007understanding, poortinga2012community}.
-In turn, this strength is essential for network resilience in response to a crisis or disaster \cite{cutter2014geographies}.
-In general, the more significant is the social capital accumulated within a community, the stronger is the overall resilience of such networks compared to a homogeneous system with weak communities or no communities at all.
+Social analyses demonstrate that network structure can enhance or weaken a network's survival resilience.
+For instance, the communities in a social network play a vital role in its resilience \cite{magis2010community}.
+Their strengths and dynamics are closely related to the social capital accumulated by community members \cite{aldrich2015social}.
+In turn, these strengths are essential for the resilience of a network when it must respond to a crisis or disaster \cite{cutter2014geographies}.
+In general, the more significant the social capital accumulated within a community is, the stronger the overall resilience of such networks compared to a homogeneous system in which there are weak communities or no communities at all.